Prehistoric sea monsters of the Mesozoic

 Recommended for ages 5 and up

-In a nutshell: State-of-the-art computer animations presented on a huge IMAX screen.
-How can pass that up?
+In a nutshell: State-of-the-art computer animations, originally presented on a huge IMAX screen.

 The film takes full advantage of the gigantic, wrap-around format of IMAX.
 You’ll see breathtaking sea chases and gorgeous aerial shots of pterosaurs flying above the ocean surface.

 Worth seeing?
-Absolutely.
-How else can you immerse yourself in a Mesozoic ocean?
-But it’s not a perfect film.
-In particular, the story about prehistoric sea monsters is frequently interrupted by scenes of “paleontologists” (rather unconvincing actors) wearing cute REI fashions and driving around in SUVs.
+Ye, but it’s not a perfect film.
+In particular, the story about prehistoric sea monsters is frequently interrupted by scenes of “paleontologists” (rather unconvincing actors) wearing REI fashions and driving around in SUVs.
 I’m not sure what these human dramatizations are supposed to accomplish.
 Did the film makers think we needed a break from the gorgeous paleontological reconstructions?

 In my view, the film would be much better if these rather silly scenes were replaced with brief educational outtakes—mini features about, say, the function of various anatomical traits.
 And how about using real scientists (who show real enthusiasm) instead of actors?